- Chart

 Strengths

-- Experienced management team.
+- Experienced management team with deep industry knowledge.

 Weaknesses

-- Limited brand recognition in certain markets.
+- Limited brand recognition in broader energy markets.

 Opportunities

-- Expansion into new geographic markets or complementary energy services.
+- Expansion into new geographic markets.

 Threats